goamsterdam/meetups/SPEAKING.md

 There are tons of resources available online with advice on speaking in public.
 Many have gone before you!
 If you would like help/advice/practice, feel free to contact the organizers.

+# Still want to be a speaker?

+Please fill up the form [I want to be a host](https://docs.google.com/forms/d/e/1FAIpQLSfQL7sqRjZz-tutbyfP27WHAFXll4TAHKfhQ4zSZKI8wFS7zA/viewform?usp=sf_link) and we will reach out to you as soon as possible.